 The Two Weight-Bearing Bones Of The Knee

 Knee therapy programs that fail to address the patella and fibula are doomed to fail.
-The fail, because two of the strongest muscles in your body have attachment to the patella and fibula.
+They fail because two of the strongest muscles in your body have an attachment to the patella and fibula.
 The hamstrings and quadriceps are two of the largest and strongest muscles.
 Tensions, spasms, and injuries impact these muscles as well as the patella and fibula.
 As such, our expert non-surgical clinical teams pay extra attention to the patella and fibula during your knee therapy sessions.